IBM-Bluemix-Docs/ComposeForScyllaDB/reference-connections.md

 ## Connection Limits

-The two mongos routers have a connection limit of 1000 connections per HAProxy.
+Database connections have a connection limit of 1000 connections per portal.
 Exceeding the connection limit will make your service unresponsive.
 You can manage connections from your application through your driver's connection pooling feature.

 ## Proxy Timeouts